mshalimay/Go-Compiler/README.md

 # Golite-Compiler
 This is a compiler for a subset of the `Go` language, which we call `Golite`.
-The compiler is developed in the `Go` language version 1.19 and using **ANTLR version 4.13.0**
+The compiler is developed in the `Go` language version 1.19.

+More details on implementation can be found in `report.pdf`.

+All the relevant scripts uses heavily the [visitor's pattern]([url](https://en.wikipedia.org/wiki/Visitor_pattern)).
+To understand the codebase, I recommend refering to the `grammars/golite-compiler` for the general structure of the language.
+Then traversing the AST functions (such as the `String()` function) starting from `Program`, then `Declarations`, `Functions`, `TypeDecls`, then all `Statement` nodes then all `Expression` nodes (see the `ast/ast.go` for a list of each type of node).

 ## Usage
 Below are the steps for building and running the compiler in linux machines